ehhramaaa/Bansos-Hot/README.md

 # How To Use:
  - Create all Chrome profiles depending on how many account you want to use
-    - You must extract Chrome.rar in folder hot and create profile in
+    - You can create first profile in chrome without account and check your Chrome User Data Path, e.g Default:

-            (../Chrome/Data/Profile/)
+            (C:\Users\xxxx\AppData\Local\Google\Chrome\User Data)

-    - You can duplicate the Profile 1 and change the name into Profile x depending on how many accounts you want to use
+    - You can duplicate the Profile x (raw) and change the name into Profile x depending on how many accounts you want to use

-            Important: Your Profile Must Be Named As: Profile x
+            Important: Your Profile Must Be Named As: Profile x, e.g Profile 1, Profile 2

 - Login Your Telegram Account In All Profile You Want Use
 - After all telegram already login you can use login.js for import account